Cosmic Axions Revealed via Amplified Modulation of Ellipticity of Laser (CARAMEL): Detection Principle

 Let us now estimate the contribution of axion conversion in a cavity to the above effect.
 The power output from axion-to-photon conversion in a microwave cavity operating in the TM$_{010}$ mode, using experimental parameters as reported by CAPP, is given by~\cite{article:Ahn-PRX2023,Kim_2020}: \begin{widetext}

-\end{widetext} where $g_{a\gamma\gamma} = (\alpha/\pi)(g_{\gamma}/f_a)$ is the axion-photon coupling, $\alpha$ is the fine structure constant, and $g_{\gamma}$ takes values of $-0.97$ (KSVZ model \cite{Kim:1979if,Shifman:1979if}) or $0.36$ (DFSZ model \cite{Dine:1981rt,Zhitnitsky:1980tq}). $\rho_a$ is the local axion dark matter density, and $\nu_a = m_a c^2/h$ is the axion Compton frequency ($c = 2.998 \times 10^8$ m/s is the speed of light).
+\end{widetext} where $g_{a\gamma\gamma} = (\alpha/\pi)(g_{\gamma}/f_a)$ is the axion-photon coupling, $\alpha$ is the fine structure constant, and $g_{\gamma}$ takes values of $-0.97$ (KSVZ model \cite{Kim:1979if,Shifman:1979if}) or $0.36$ (DFSZ model \cite{Dine:1981rt,Zhitnitsky:1980tq}). $f_a$ is the PQ symmetry breaking scale, also known as the decay constant. $\rho_a$ is the local axion dark matter density, and $\nu_a = m_a c^2/h$ is the axion Compton frequency ($c = 2.998 \times 10^8$ m/s is the speed of light).
 In the above, $\langle \mathbf{B}_{e}^2 \rangle$ is the squared average external magnetic field, $V$ is the cavity volume, $Q_a \approx 10^6$ is the axion quality factor, and $Q_c$ is the cavity unloaded quality factor.
 The form factor $G$ reflects the mode-dependent overlap of the axion-induced field with the resonant mode and is approximately 0.69 for the TM$_{010}$ mode.

 In the limit $Q_c \ll Q_a$, the signal power scales linearly with $Q_c$:

 Conversely, for $Q_c \gg Q_a$, the signal power saturates:

 reflecting the finite spectral width of the axion signal; the cavity cannot enhance the signal beyond the axion's intrinsic coherence bandwidth.